E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Methods

 \subsubsection{Information Extractor}

-The second agent gathers crucial incident details such as the count of transportation modes, the time of occurrence, weather, and road conditions, which are inputs for an ordered logit model to analyze the severity of the incident.
+The second agent extracts key incident details, including the number of transportation modes involved, time of occurrence, weather, and road conditions, which are then used as inputs for an ordered logit model to assess incident severity.